 All text and citations should conform to the Nineteenth Edition of The Bluebook: A Uniform System of Citation.

 As an online journal, we only accept electronic submissions.
-Please submit your articles via the online submission service, ExpressO or via email to firstname.lastname@example.org.
-If you are not submitting through ExpressO, please include “Article Submission” in the Subject Line.
+Please submit your articles via one of our two online submission services, ExpressO and Scholastica, or via email to email@example.com.
+If you are submitting by email, please include “Article Submission” in the Subject Line.
 In the body of the email, please include: Title, First Name, Last Name, Your E-Mail Address, Phone Number, Address, and a PDF of your CV.

 When requesting expedited review of a previously submitted article, please do so via ExpressO or by email to firstname.lastname@example.org.
 Please include the words “Request for Expedited Review” in the subject line of the email.